 I guess it’s difficult to get a shiny GO RV where you want it, plus get a bigger tent.

 Solana was in the process of redoing their office park, but they needed to get some ads in the pipe on what the end product should look & feel like.
-So they found some stock and took some photos of their iconic obelisks and asked me to merge them together.
+They found some stock and took some photos of their iconic obelisks and asked me to merge them together.

 Take the cranes out, or leave them in!? 😀

 AT&T wanted to expand their generic stock library for their internal and vendor use.
-So with a model and a phone, they took a few simple and cheap to produce pictures, then found some stock construction sites.
+With a model and a phone, they took a few simple and cheap to produce pictures and then found some stock construction sites.
 I was able to combine the shots and keep them looking realistic, without blowing the budget, and gave them more options for their background options.

 This Beal Bank image in Boston was chosen to highlight the bank, not must getting a new neighbor or the parked car reflected in the window.